tathagata/EpicLogAnalysis/README.md

 While Apachebench is a great tool for load testing web severs, what I needed was to test urls with multiple parameters.
 Turns out, there isn't a good way to do that in ab.
 So we have to roll our sleeves a bit and get write something similar

-To mimick a random word search from our user, we generate a random word and curl the web url for each instance.
+To mimic a random word search from our user, we generate a random word and curl the web url for each instance.

     word=$(sed `perl -e "print int rand(99999)"`"q;d" /usr/share/dict/words | sed "s/'//g" );
     curl  http://$1.compute-1.amazonaws.com:8000/fortune/$word